-A degree from Florida Tech in Business Administration—Sport Management prepares the graduate for a sport management career such as:
+A degree from Florida Tech in Business Administration—Sport Management gives graduates an educational foundation that allows them to succeed in a variety of sport management and related careers such as:

 After receiving their sport management degree, many Florida Tech students go on to graduate school to pursue their MBA.
 Nathan M. Bisk College of Business students are eligible for entrance into Florida Tech’s FastTrack MBA.
 Students must maintain a 3.25 cumulative GPA and complete 95 credits to be considered for the program.